-David has a number of contacts within the City and local region of faith and belief leaders who you may wish to make contact with.
+David has several contacts within the City and local region of faith and belief leaders who you may wish to contact.
 If you have any specific requirements linked to your faith, relating to accommodation, diet or the observance of festivals then please contact David for guidance and support.
 More information is also available on the College webpages HERE or on the Durham University webpages HERE.